Computing torsion for plane quartics without using height bounds: Methods

 \subsection{Finding torsion points: the CRT method}

 In this section, we will describe how to find torsion points using the Chinese remainder theorem.
-We assume that $\ell$ is prime and that we have some $\ell$-power torsion points $Q \in J(\Q)$.
-Our goal is to find points $R \neq 0$ such that $\ell R = Q$.
-In this section, all points will be represented using the representation described in subsection \ref{subsect:jacexact}.
-We give an outline of the method.
+We assume that~$\ell$ is prime and that we have some~$\ell$-power torsion point~$Q \in J(\Q)$.
+Our goal is to find points~$R \neq~0$ such that~$\ell R = Q$.
+In this section, all points will be represented using the representation described in Subsection \ref{subsect:jacexact}.
+We will first give an outline of the method.

+The idea is to look modulo different primes~$p_i$ for points~$R_{p_i}$ having the property that~$\ell \cdot R_{p_i} = Q \bmod p_i$.
+These torsion points combined, give a point modulo the product~$\prod p_i$, and using algebraic reconstruction (see Subsection~\ref{subsect:algrec}), we attempt to find a torsion point~$R$ over a number field that reduces to the~$R_i$.
+While every torsion point over a number field would theoretically be found eventually using this method, the sheer number of possible combination of torsion points to consider, might make this impractical.
+The algorithm, as described below, also uses several tricks in an attempt to keep this number of possible combinations as small as possible, so that we actually manage to get some non-trivial output in practice.

+The following example, which uses hyperelliptic curves instead of nonhyperelliptic curves and primes that are a bit smaller, demonstrates the method.